 Algorithmic Trading for Retail Traders

 While algorithmic trading has historically been associated with institutional traders due to their access to advanced technology and resources, the democratization of finance has opened doors for individual traders to participate in algo trading as well.
-Retail traders, often operating with limited resources compared to institutional counterparts, can still leverage algorithmic trading strategies through several avenues.
+Individual traders, often operating with limited resources compared to institutional counterparts, can still use automated trading strategies through several avenues.

 Algorithmic Trading Platforms and Third-Party Providers